MiladFarazian/MiladFarazian.github.io/README.md

 #### Sierra Canyon Day Camp, Chatsworth CA - Counselor
 ##### SUMMER OF 2015, 2016, 2017, 2019
 Entertained large groups of children and learned how to address behavioral issues to promote healthy growth and development.
 - I was thrown into an environment that forced me to think fast.
-I became a catalyst for exciting days on the waterslide or going around on Go-karts, but I also accounted for safety and liability.
+I became a catalyst for exciting days on the waterslide or going around on Go-karts, but I also made sure everyone was safe.
 I developed great communication skills with my Directors and Co-staff

 #### American Cancer Association Relay for Life, West Hills CA - Stage Event Organizer
 ##### SEPTEMBER 2016 - JUNE 2018